 Psychographic segmentation can help fill in some of the blanks.
-Recall that we first mentioned psychographics in Chapter 3 "Consumer Behavior: How People Make Buying Decisions".
 Psychographic information is frequently gathered via extensive surveys that ask people about their activities, interests, opinion, attitudes, values, and lifestyles.
-One of the most well-known psychographic surveys is VALS (which originally stood for "Values, Attitudes, and Lifestyles"), developed by a company called SRI International in the late 1980s.
-Thousands of Americans were asked by the California company the extent to which they agreed or disagreed with questions similar to the following ones: "My idea of fun at a national park would be to stay at an expensive lodge and dress up for dinner" and "I could stand to skin a dead animal."
+One of the most well-known psychographic surveys is VALS (which originally stood for "Values, Attitudes, and Lifestyles") and was developed by a company called SRI International in the late 1980s.
+SRI asked thousands of Americans the extent to which they agreed or disagreed with questions similar to the following: "My idea of fun at a national park would be to stay at an expensive lodge and dress up for dinner" and "I could stand to skin a dead animal."
 James H. Donnelly, preface to Marketing Management, 9th ed., by J. Paul Peter (New York: McGraw-Hill Professional, 2002), 79.
-(Which category do you fall into?)
-Consumers were then divided up into the following categories, each characterized by certain buying behaviors.
+Based on their responses to different questions, consumers were divided up into the following categories, each characterized by certain buying behaviors.

-- Innovators.
+• Innovators.
 Innovators are successful, sophisticated, take-charge people with high self-esteem.
 Because they have such abundant resources, they exhibit all three primary motivations in varying degrees.
 They are change leaders and are the most receptive to new ideas and technologies.
 Innovators are very active consumers, and their purchases reflect cultivated tastes for upscale, niche products and services.
-Image is important to Innovators, not as evidence of status or power but as an expression of their taste, independence, and personality.
-Innovators are among the established and emerging leaders in business and government, yet they continue to seek challenges.
-Their lives are characterized by variety.
-Their possessions and recreation reflect a cultivated taste for the finer things in life. - Thinkers.
-Thinkers are motivated by ideals.
-They are mature, satisfied, comfortable, and reflective people who value order, knowledge, and responsibility.
-They tend to be well educated and actively seek out information in the decision-making process.
-They are well informed about world and national events and are alert to opportunities to broaden their knowledge.
-Thinkers have a moderate respect for the
+Image is important to Innovators, not as evidence of